Gerardts9/TFM/README.md

 LocusZoom.R contains the script used to create the significant variants' regional plots obtained in the meta-analyses.

+### Multi-phenotype:

+Multi-Phenotype MPAT.R and Multi-Phenotype metaUSAT.R, are the scripts used to perform the multi-phenotype analysis of the four phenotypes (AT, PC, PST and PSF) with MPAT and metaUSAT methods, respectively.

 ### Supplementary Table 1:

 Autosomal Antithrombin quality control step output.